 LinkedIn is 575-million-user strong, 260 million of which are monthly active users.
 The app is perfect for those whose target market is professionals and entrepreneurs.
 It is well-used by B2C and B2B companies that market to this niche.

 The demographic of its consumers and followers are enterprises, other corporate accounts, and wholesale retailers.
-Softvire posts articles related to software, technology, and even Digital Marketing.
-These niches are where most of its clients are a part of.
+Software posts articles related to software, technology, and even Digital Marketing.
+These niches are where most of its clients are a part.

-“The most remarkable change is in how we communicate with each other, and one of technology’s greatest boon, social media, has undoubtedly overtaken traditional methods of communication… It revolutionized our world by opening wide avenues, even for ordinary people to get information quickly and share content on a global scale.”
+“The most remarkable change is in how we communicate with each other, and one of technology’s greatest boons, social media, has undoubtedly overtaken traditional methods of communication… It revolutionized our world by opening wide avenues, even for ordinary people to get information quickly and share content on a global scale.”

 Marketers need to take advantage of the influence social media has and put it to good use for their business or businesses.

 Conclusion: Optimise Social Media for Marketing

 Determine the most appropriate kind of content for the apps and start creating high-quality content that makes an impact.

 Be that brand that people can trust, can connect well with, and best relate to.

 Mayleen Meñez worked for seven years in TV and Radio production, and also as a Graphic Artist/Editor.
-Finding her true passion, she devoted 15 years in NGO and community development work, where she experienced being a coordinator and teacher, travelling both in the Philippines and countries in Asia.
+Finding her true passion, she devoted 15 years to NGO and community development work, where she experienced being a coordinator and teacher, travelling both in the Philippines and countries in Asia.
 She homeschools her three kids and reinvents Filipino dishes in her spare time.
 Writing has always been a hobby and pursuit, and she recently added content writing with https://www.softvire.com.au/ and https://www.softvire.co.nz/ up her sleeve, while preparing for her next adventure in the nations.